tbor111/teresaborcuch.github.io/_posts/capstone/2017-02-19-Happy-Graphs.md

 ---
 layout: post
-title: Sentiment Graphs, Part 2
+title: Plotting with Highcharts, Part 2
 category: capstone
 tags: [Highcharts, sentiment analysis, NLP, graphs]
 ---

-# Things Are Looking Up
+# Happy Sentiment Graphs

 Here are a few topics that I thought would have higher than average sentiment scores over time.
 (Turns out 'birthday' is kind of a mixed bag...)